-7 Conclusions
+7. Conclusions

 We have demonstrated two improvements to the quality of LOD for articulated characters.
 The first is to perform computations in animation space.
 Unlike previous approaches to the problem, no sampling of the pose space is required.
 Sampling may be used to estimate the matrix P, but this is done once rather than per-vertex, and so it is practical to use very large sample sizes.
-While animationspace computations allow this method to be applied to animationspace models, it may also be applied to SSD models, and the output is again a sequence of SSD models due to the half-edge collapse.
+While animation-space computations allow this method to be applied to animation-space models, it may also be applied to SSD models, and the output is again a sequence of SSD models due to the half-edge collapse.
 Thus, while our method is limited to articulated models, it is not necessary to use animation space in either modelling or rendering.
-As with previous work that samples the pose space [Mohr and Gleicher 2003b; DeCoro and Rusinkiewicz 2005], the algorithm is applied entirely off-line, and there is no special work to be done during rendering.
-We have not done a direct comparison to this prior work, but we expect visual quality to be at least as good due to the analytic error computations and the use of appearance-preserving simplification.
+As with previous work that samples the pose space [MG03b, DR05], the algorithm is applied entirely off-line, and there is no special work to be done during rendering.
+We have not done a direct comparison to this prior work, but we expect visual quality to be at least as good due to the analytic error computations and the use of appearancepreserving simplification.

 The second contribution is influence simplification, which eliminates influences rather than geometry.
 This improves quality and allows for more extreme simplification than is otherwise possible.
-It is also useful for eliminating redundant influences in a base model (independently of any run-time LOD), e.g., to meet a hardware limitation on the number of influences per vertex.
+It is also useful for eliminating redundant influences in a base model (independently of any runtime LOD), for example to meet a hardware limitation on the number of influences per vertex.
 The disadvantages are the additional computational cost (but only during preprocessing), and the fact that output models may not be representable within SSD.
-This makes it undesirable for compression or progressive transmission of SSD models, but it is useful for rendering due to the improved quality [Merry et al. 2006].
+This makes it undesirable for compression or progressive transmission of SSD models, but it is useful for rendering due to the improved quality [MMG06].